Catholic social teaching: Second Vatican Council

 The primary document from the Second Vatican Council concerning social teachings is Gaudium et spes, the Pastoral Constitution on the Church and the Modern World, which is considered one of the council's chief accomplishments.
-Unlike earlier documents, the constitution (by the bishops) covered a range of issues governing the relationship of social concerns and Christian action.
+Unlike earlier documents, the constitution covered a range of issues governing the relationship of social concerns and Christian action.
 It asserts the fundamental dignity of each person, declaring the church's solidarity with those who suffer and those who comfort the suffering:

 The joys and the hopes, the griefs and the anxieties of the people of this age, especially those who are poor or in any way afflicted, these are the joys and hopes, the griefs and anxieties of the followers of Christ.

-Other conciliar documents, such as Dignitatis humanae (drafted largely by American Jesuit John Courtney Murray) also apply to the church's present-day social teachings on freedom.
+Other conciliar documents, such as Dignitatis humanae (drafted largely by American Jesuit John Courtney Murray) also apply to the church's present-day social teachings on freedom, while the council's Decree on the Apostolate of the Laity asserted that lay people should "above all learn the principles and conclusions of the social doctrine" in order to both develop and apply it.